fabnicol/ubuntu4mercury/README.md

 # ubuntu4mercury

-Ubuntu Docker image with fresh Mercury compilers
+Ubuntu Docker image with fresh compilers for the [Mercury](https://github.com/Mercury-Language/mercury) language.

 ## Pulling the image from Docker hub